Romania’s Roman gold mines get UNESCO heritage status

 BUCHAREST (AP) — Ancient Roman mining galleries in a mountainous Romanian region that has been at the center of a long, fierce battle between a Canadian mining company and environmentalists were added to UNESCO’s World Heritage list Tuesday.

-Rosia Montana, located in western Romania, is home to Europe’s largest gold deposits, an estimated 314 tonnes (346 tons).
-Gabriel Resources, a Canadian mining company that gained concession rights in 1999, planned to extract the gold and around 1,500 tons of silver (1,653 tons) over a 16-year period.
+Rosia Montana, located in western Romania, is home to Europe’s largest gold deposits.
+Gabriel Resources, a Canadian mining company that gained concession rights in 1999, planned to extract the gold and silver over a 16-year period.

 The mining project, which the Romanian government owned a 20% stake in, also would involve razing four mountain tops, displacing hundreds of local families and leaving behind a waste lake containing cyanide, a toxic chemical used in the process of gold extraction.